RomiSolMolina/workflowCompressionML/compressionAndTraining/README.md

 ### Datasets

-- Custom datasets provided under request
+- Custom datasets will be provided under request.
-- The methodology can be implemented using SOTA datasets
+- The methodology can be implemented using SOTA datasets.